Publications

 Ihorn, S., Yoon, I., & Kulkarni, A. Student psychological traits and diversity in computer science education.
 2020 (to be rescheduled).
 Annual Meetingof the Association for Computing Machinery’s Special Interest Group for Computer Science Education (SIGCSE), Portland, OR.

-Grant Awards
+Grant Awards and News

 Grant award from Genentech Foundation, Sept 2020 Title: Gen-PINC Scholarships Program.
 This grant provides scholarships and mentor support to life sciences students who are pursuing the Computing Applications minor (aka PINC program) at SFSU.
 The underlying motivation is to increase racial/ethnic and gender diversity in the field of biotechnology.